Sendoso learning Hub

 1. Bridge the Gap Between Marketing and Sales

-B2B organizations operating an account-based approach cite bridging the gap between sales a marketing one of the top challenges.
+B2B organizations operating an account-based approach cite bridging the gap between sales and marketing one of the top challenges.
 It’s always important for marketing and sales to develop target account lists together.
 But when incorporating direct mail into your ABM strategy, it’s absolutely vital for both departments to work closely to ensure you’re focusing your efforts on the most valuable prospects.
 After all, you don’t want to dwindle your precious marketing budgets on direct mail campaigns that aren’t likely to convert prospects into paying customers.

 When operating an ABM model, it’s likely that the same prospects will be nurtured by marketing and sales while they move through the funnel.
 Therefore, as packages are delivered to accounts, it’s important for everyone on the team to be kept in the loop.
 Consider bringing on a Sending Platform that automatically sends updates to internal stakeholders attached to a campaign.
 The right Sending Platform will also align sales and marketing follow-up activities after direct mail packages are delivered.
 It should even suggest packages that have historically been successful with similar audiences throughout the buyer’s journey for quicker, intuitive direct mail sends.